Lena Townsend

 Chataway did make Townsend his Deputy, and Chairman of the Schools Committee.
-The two worked well as a team, with both clearly on the left of the Conservative Party.
 Townsend supported 'Schools Councils' for pupils to take some responsibility for the management of their schools.
 She was nominated as a member of the Race Relations Board Conciliation Committee for London in 1968.
 She was a founder member of the Conservative Group for Europe.

 In 1969 Christopher Chataway was elected to Parliament in a byelection, and stepped down from the ILEA Leadership.
 Townsend was chosen as his successor, and largely continued his moderate policies.
 When Christian morality campaigner Mary Whitehouse attacked a BBC sex education film, Townsend defended it.
 She was however faced with a strike of teachers in November that year over a national pay claim.

 Fighting for re-election in 1970, Townsend promoted the record of three years of Conservative ILEA by pointing to the success in reducing class sizes by employing more teachers.
 However, there was a small swing to Labour, who regained control; Townsend lost her seat in Camden but was elected as an Alderman to the GLC and co-opted to ILEA's Education Committee.
 She remained as Leader of the Opposition until February 1971 when she resigned, saying that she needed a paying job.

 Townsend remained an Alderman of the GLC until 1977 when the Aldermanic system was abolished.
 She was a member of several bodies, most prominently as a Governor of the London College of Fashion (and Chair of Governors from 1967 to 1986).
 In Edward Heath's Dissolution Honours list of 1974 she was appointed a CBE.
 Keeping the links with the country of her birth, she was President of the Anglo-Egyptian Association from 1961 until it was wound up in 1987.